Michael Holloway

 and wet ground stays silent, the ache of a dry sky;

-we flooded it and washed our hands for our blood
+we flooded them and washed our hands

-our life we drained from our lands
+we drained the blood from their lands

-for industry many miles away
+for an industry many miles away

 saw life grow for Wilson’s England